The Copyist’s Creed

 There are not many editions of the music of François Devienne around, leaving performers with little choice but to use facsimiles of the original.
 Unfortunately, they are fairly hard to read, as we can see below in the flute part of the 1st quartet op.66:

 Dynamics are very small and easy to miss.
-They are also often fouling the stave lines, thus making them harder to read.
+They are also often fouling the stave lines, thus making them hard to read

-Antiquated dynamic typeface.
-While not necessarily "wrong", there's a reason why the modern dynamic typeface is the way that it is today: it's easier to read!
+Antiquated typeface for dynamics.
+While not necessarily “wrong”, there’s a reason why the modern dynamic typeface is the way that it is today: it’s much easier to read!

 On a personal note, these facsimiles are not always reliable - when I performed these with my flute quartet, we found a number of errors in them.